danielehc/katacoda-scenarios/playground/step1.md

 #### Health Check

+Once the first command completed is possible to check the state of your Kubernetes cluster.

 `kubectl cluster-info`{{execute}}

-Interested in writing your own Kubernetes scenarios and demos?
-Visit [www.katacoda.com/teach](http://www.katacoda.com/teach)